top of page

 If this is established the Court will then consider whether the accused’s conduct was an objectively reasonable response to the circumstances as they perceived them.
 Any use of violence by the accused person must be proportionate to the threat as they perceived it.
 Essentially the Court will put themselves in the place of the accused and consider if a reasonable person might act in the same manner.

-If the Court accepts that the person held this genuine concern for their safety and that their actions were reasonable in the circumstances then the person will be acquitted.
+If the Court accepts that the person held this genuine concern for their safety and that their actions were objectively reasonable in the circumstances then the person will be acquitted.
 Early consideration and management of the evidence is vital to ensuring a self-defence case is properly put to the Court.

 People in Library